9 Project & Task Management Tools for Project Managers

-Unlike other complex tools, AceProject doesn’t let you wrack your brain and helps you find the options easily in its simple, easy and intuitive user interface.
-It also comes with email notification.
-The free plan gives you 250 MB free storage, 50 active tasks (if you deactivate the task, it doesn’t count to the total), 2 projects and 5 users only.
+Unlike other complex tools, AceProject doesn’t let you wrack your brain and helps you find the options easily in its simple, easy, and intuitive user interface.
+It also comes with email notifications.
+The free plan gives you 250 MB of free storage, 50 active tasks (if you deactivate the task, it doesn’t count toward the total), two projects, and five users only.

 Some highlights of this AceProject are such as:

 There is no management of product backlog like Taiga does, even though it is supposed to facilitate agile development.

 ProjectPlace is an all-in-one project management platform that improves online collaboration and engagement among teams.
 You can communicate in real-time and share media resources with your teammates on a single dashboard.
 Moreover, you can manage workload, secure accounts with two-factor authentication, integrate using APIs, and do much more.

 Some of ProjectPlace’s highlights are the ability to: